ecotner/osrm-blog/osrm-blog-post.md

 For example, in the AM, we have route `R`, that hits customers in both Statesville and Salisbury, but in the PM, these customers are split between routes `S` and `T`.
 Similarly, in the PM, we have customers near Lancaster and Rock Hill that are all serviced by route `G`, but in the AM they are split between routes `H` and `V`.

 These interactive maps contain a lot of information that you couldn't reasonably put on a static map.
 For example, hovering over a customer location will give you the route they were visited on and which order they were delivered to.
 Clicking on the location will give the (lat, lon) coordinates and the arrival-departure times.
-Hovering over a route will give you the route ID, and clicking will give a popup that tells you the expected distance and time it would take to traverse this leg of the route (as calculated by OSRM).
+Hovering over a route polyline will give you the route ID, and clicking will give a popup that tells you the expected distance and time it would take to traverse this leg of the route (as calculated by OSRM).

 ## Conclusion
 [//]: # "* Recap all the steps"